 Historically thought to be endemic to China, where this species is recorded from south-east Tibet, southern Sichuan, much of Yunnan and westernmost Guizhou.
 It has also recently been discovered in Arunachal Pradesh (Bonpo and Kuriakose 2014), India, where it appears to be locally quite common (eBird 2023).
 Although it is not formally known from there, it almost certainly occurs in adjacent areas of Myanmar, given the lack of biogeographic barrier.

-This species occurs in open mature pine forest (avoiding other types of coniferous forest) with little undergrowth or scrub, mainly from 2,400-3,400 m.
+This species occurs in open mature pine forest (avoiding other types of coniferous forest) with little undergrowth or scrub, mainly at 2,400-3,400 m.
 However, in summer (and more rarely winter), it can reach elevations of up to 4,000 m, while in winter it has (exceptionally) been noted as low as 1,200 m (Harrap 2020).

 Conservation Actions Underway

 None is known, but the species does not occur in any large formally protected areas (UNEP-WCMC and IUCN 2022).

 Conduct repeated surveys within the range to determine current distribution and abundance, as well as assess population trends in response to the apparent threat of climate change.
 Continue to monitor rates of forest cover loss using remote sensing data.
 Effectively protect significant areas of suitable forest at key sites.